What are the immediate physical effects of nitrous oxide?

 - Rapid heart rate

 - An increase in blood pressure, raising the risk of stroke or heart attack

 - Psychosis, hallucinations

 Brain damage is also a possibility when a person receives a large dose of nitrous oxide without sufficient oxygen.
 If left untreated, an overdose can cause coma or death.

-While no drug use is the safest drug use, it’s possible to reduce the risks associated with using nitrous oxide by not:
+While no drug use is the safest drug use, you can reduce the risks by not: